GitSkilled/.github/profile/README.md

 To learn more about the Github GitSkilled project, please visit the [About-GitSkilled](https://github.com/GitSkilled/About-GitSkilled) repository, where we share an in-depth collection of documentation and resources to enable and empower open source developers.

-## About GitHub All In
+## About GitSkilled

-**GitHub All In** aims to lower barriers to entry and provide clear, accessible pathways for aspiring developers and contributors to open source from underrepresented backgrounds and regions.
+**GitSkilled** aims to lower barriers to entry and provide clear, accessible pathways for aspiring developers and contributors to open source from underrepresented backgrounds and regions.
 Through a carefully curated curriculum, we empower individuals at every stage of their journey to contribute to open source projects, helping them develop both the technical and ethical skills needed to drive positive social change.
 Our goal is to cultivate a community of socially conscious developers who create technology that benefits everyone and contributes to a world where all can thrive.

 ### Our Pillars 💪🏾:

-GitHub All In Open Source spans across three pillars of programming:
+GitSkilled In Open Source spans across three pillars of programming:
 - **Skilling**: Offering resources to upskill developers, from newcomers to advanced professionals.
 - **Equity**: Promoting diversity and inclusion in the tech ecosystem, ensuring equitable access to opportunities for all.
 - **Community**: Building a global, inclusive open-source community through partnerships, mentorship, and collaboration.